roytang/blog/content/post/2024/04/weeknotes-04-21/index.md

 - **Gaming**:
     - Single player: Still just mostly just playing **Stellaris** when I can.
 Started a new run, trying to play tall and with a federation.
     - Online: Still doing regular grinding in **Magic Arena** and **Marvel Snap**, sometimes **Eternal**.
 Have not had much time but managed to sneak in a couple of Outlaws of Thunder Junction drafts over the past couple of days.
 They have not gone well.
+I did manage to hit [infinite in Marvel Snap](https://roytang.net/2024/04/112290970255509124/) for the 3rd time though!
     - Been playing [some boardgames with friends](/2024/04/thunder-road-innsmouth/) over the past couple of weeks!

 - **Reading**: Not a lot this week, a few comics here and there maybe.
 I have fallen behind on my reading targets.